-- (h) On May 27, 2020, the Company repaid the \$6,000,000 promissory note related to the LOC from the proceeds raised in the private placement.
-The LOC continues to be available to the Company, as and when required, until November 29, 2021. - (i) On May 28, 2020, the Company entered into a binding term sheet with two individuals dealing at arm's length to the Company to purchase 0.40% of a 2.0% net smelter returns royalty on the Borden Lake Gold Mine (the "Probe Royalty").
+(a) On May 28, 2020, the Company entered into a binding term sheet with two individuals dealing at arm's length to the Company to purchase 0.4% of a 2% NSR royalty on the Borden Lake Gold Mine (the "Probe Royalty").

-The Probe Royalty is subject to a buy-down option pursuant to which Newmont is entitled to buy it down from 2.0% to 1.0% for a one-time cash payment of \$1.0M.
-Under the present transaction terms, if the buy-down right is exercised, the entire reduction will be applied to the Vendors' 1.6% Probe Royalty interest and the Company's share will remain at 0.4%.
-In addition, the Vendors have granted a right of first refusal to the Company with respect to any proposed sale by the Vendors of their remaining 0.6% of the Probe Royalty.
+The Probe Royalty is subject to a buy-down option pursuant to which Newmont is entitled to buy it down from 2% to 1% for a one-time cash payment of \$1,000,000.
+Under the present transaction terms, if the buy-down right is exercised, the entire reduction will be applied to the vendors' 1.6% Probe Royalty interest and the Company's share will remain at 0.4%.
+In addition, the vendors have granted a right of first refusal to the Company with respect to any proposed sale by the vendors of their remaining 0.6% of the Probe Royalty.

-Under the terms of the transaction, in consideration for its 0.4% Probe Royalty interest, the Company will pay \$300,000 in cash, issue 100,000 common shares, and 80,000 the Company non-transferable common share purchase warrants, each exercisable to purchase one additional common share for a 5-year term at an exercise price of \$1.37 per share.
+Under the terms of the transaction, in consideration for its 0.4% Probe Royalty interest, the Company will pay \$300,000 in cash, issue 100,000 common shares and 80,000 of the Company's non-transferable common share purchase warrants, each exercisable to purchase one additional common share for a five-year term at an exercise price of \$1.37.

-In connection with the transaction, the Company has agreed to pay a finder's fee on closing to an arm's length individual in the form of a \$7,000 cash payment and 50,000 non-transferable Warrants having the same terms as the consideration Warrants issuable to Vendors.
+In connection with the transaction, the Company has agreed to pay a finder's fee on closing to an arm's length individual in the form of a \$7,000 cash payment and 50,000 non-transferable warrants having the same terms as the consideration warrants issuable to vendors.

-The transactions expected to close by June 30, 2020, remains subject to customary commercial conditions, including completion of the Company's due diligence, settlement of definitive conveyance documentation and acceptance for filing by the TSX Venture Exchange.
+The transactions expected to close on or before August 31, 2020, remains subject to customary commercial conditions, including completion of the Company's due diligence, settlement of definitive conveyance documentation.